stevendeolus/PythonBlockchain/Instructions.md

-To get started visit the Demo @ http://bit.ly/DRMLegal
+To get started visit the Demo @ https://bluevioletunfortunatezettabyte-1.8bitc0der.repl.run/ or http://bit.ly/DRMLegal

 1. Follow the steps on the black screen.
     1. Type a.